 At the conclusion of the Cleese & Palin session, I asked John for a favor.
 I asked him if he would read for my audience a lovely little monologue that he'd written at Cambridge in 1962.
-It was later used on David Frost's show, "The Frost Report," but on the LP of material from that show, it's performed by Frost rather than Cleese.
+It was later used on the original British edition of "That Was The Week That Was," but on the LP of material from that show, it's performed by Frost rather than Cleese.
+(To hear Frost perform it, scroll down and find the "Funny Stuff" episode about TW3.)
 He most graciously agreed, and to the best of my knowledge, this is the only recording of Cleese himself performing this material.
 Enjoy!

-Part One (38:44)
+Part One Sept 2, 1988 (38:44)

-Part Two (34:38)
+Part Two Sept 9, 1988 (34:38)

-Part Three (36:31)
+Part Three Sept 16, 1988 (36:31)

 This is another one I'd wanted for a long time.
 Unfortunately, by the time "Bob Claster's Funny Stuff" came to be, the "Peter Cook's Funny Stuff" industry had pretty much run its course.
 So he had nothing much to promote, and didn't come to Los Angeles all that often.
 But John Cleese managed to pull some strings for me, and I was able to spend a very enjoyable evening in the company of the man Stephen Fry would describe as "The funniest man who ever drew breath."
 His legendary drinking problem was nowhere in evidence, as he nursed a single Champagne cocktail through the entire evening.
 When we were finished, I asked him to autograph a few choice items from my collection.
 One of my prized possessions, therefore, is the copy of the "Derek and Clive Live" album on which he scrawled, "Fuck Off, Peter Cook."
 When these shows originally aired, they were each about a half hour long, and the only way to make them fit was to edit the comedy selections down to highlights.
 For this website, I've re-edited them and replaced those shortened versions of the comedy samples with the complete pieces, which explains the odd lengths.
 Original airdate: September 1988.